Use Bindplane with Google SecOps

 Transformation Add field, move field, parse data (KV, JSON, CSV, XML, timestamp, parse by regular expression), rename field, event breaker Includes all capabilities supported in Bindplane (Google Edition) plus delete field, delete empty values, coalesce

-General platform level features Gateway (aggregate data from agents), Bindplane agents for collection, Bindplane management layer for on-premises or cloud-hosted, all sources, silent-host monitoring through SecOps processor, persistent queue, enrich telemetry, HA, RBAC, both SecOps ingestion APIs supported, credential obfuscation, advanced fleet management including grouping of agents, dynamic log-type assignment All capabilities supported in Bindplane (Google Edition)
+General platform-level features Gateway (aggregate data from collectors), Bindplane collectors, Bindplane server (Bindplane management layer) on-premises or cloud-hosted, all sources, silent-host monitoring through Google SecOps processor, persistent queue, enrich telemetry, high availability, RBAC, both Google SecOps ingestion APIs supported, credential obfuscation, advanced fleet management including grouping of collectors, dynamic log-type assignment All capabilities supported in Bindplane (Google Edition)

-Bindplane uses the BDOT collector to standardize telemetry management with Open Agent Management Protocol (OpAMP).
+Bindplane uses the BDOT Collector—generically referred to as a collector—to standardize telemetry management with Open Agent Management Protocol (OpAMP).
 You can also create and manage custom OpenTelemetry Collector distributions with Bindplane.

-To learn more about the deployment architecture of Bindplane OpenTelemetry collectors, see Bindplane OTel Collector.
+To learn more about the deployment architecture of Bindplane OpenTelemetry collectors, see Deployment.

 The following sections describe available architecture options.